-During second quarter 2010 it became apparent that VirTra's current facilities are no longer adequate for the current level of business and expected future business.
-To accommodate faster growth than previously expected, on July 8, 2010 VirTra signed a sixty-five month lease with a commencement date of August 1, 2010 for approximately 38,000 sq. feet with an option to purchase the property during the first 36 months for \$3.4 million (otherwise lease expires December 31, 2015).
+During second quarter 2010 it became apparent that VirTra's current facilities were no longer adequate for the current level of business and expected future business.
+To accommodate faster growth than previously expected, on July 8, 2010 VirTra signed a sixty-five month lease with a commencement date of August 1, 2010 with an option to purchase the property during the first 36 months for \$3.4 million (otherwise lease expires December 31, 2015).
 VirTra's main headquarters is located at: 7970 S. Kyrene Road, Tempe, AZ 85284.